neo-project/neo-express/readme.md

 #### Apple Silicon support

 .NET 5 supports Macs with Apple Silicon via [Rosetta 2](https://support.apple.com/guide/security/rosetta-2-on-a-mac-with-apple-silicon-secebb113be1/1/web/1).
-To run Neo-Express on an Mac with Apple Silicon, you need to [install homebrew under Rosetta](https://stackoverflow.com/questions/64882584/how-to-run-the-homebrew-installer-under-rosetta-2-on-m1-macbook/64883440#64883440) by using the `arch` command.
+To run Neo-Express on a Mac with Apple Silicon, you need to [install homebrew under Rosetta](https://stackoverflow.com/questions/64882584/how-to-run-the-homebrew-installer-under-rosetta-2-on-m1-macbook/64883440#64883440) by using the `arch` command.

+> Note, while NeoExpress has been upgraded to .NET 6, it has not been enabled for native execution on Apple Silicon yet.

 ``` shell
 > arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"